 Abzu owes its great atmosphere to its haunting soundtrack.
-Thanks to it, each scenery has a completely new vibe that suit it perfectly.
-Whether it’s the whimsical cheerfulness of the shallow reefs, or the crushing loneliness of the abyss, these emotions are only intensified by the music.
-The fact that most of the time you hardly notice the soundtrack serve to show how well-integrated it is into the whole game.
-It becomes what you basically expect to hear when you’re underwater.
+Thanks to it, each scenery has an entirely new vibe that suits it perfectly.
+Whether it’s the whimsical cheerfulness of the shallow reefs or the crushing loneliness of the abyss, these emotions are only intensified by the music.
+The fact that most of the time you hardly notice the soundtrack serves to show how well-integrated it is into the whole game.
+It becomes what you expect to hear when you’re underwater.

 But the game’s biggest issue, and the one that will probably drive most gamers away, is the lack of meaningful gameplay.
-Abzu is some you experience more something you play.
-Mostly you feel like you are simply being carried away by the currents, which happens quite literally a few times in the game, and have no real effect on the world around you.
-It’s still fun ride on the back of dolphins and make them jump out of the water, or swim inside a cloud of brightly colored fish, some players won’t appreciate the game’s lack of agency.
+Abzu is something you experience more than something you play.
+Mostly, you feel like you are being carried away by the currents (which happens quite literally a few times) and have no real effect on the world around you.
+It’s still fun to ride on the back of dolphins and make them jump out of the water, or swim inside a cloud of brightly colored fish, but some players won’t appreciate the game’s lack of agency.